samuel-book/samuel_shap_paper_1/xgb_with_feature_selection/outline.md

     * Predict use of thrombolysis in 10K cohort at each of 132 hospitals (by changing hospital one-hot encoding).

 * *Compare local thrombolysis decisions with benchmark decisions*:
-    * Benchmark decisions are decisions made by the majority of the top 30 hospitals as judged by their expected thrombolysis use in a standard 10K cohort of patients.
+    * Benchmark decisions are decisions made by the majority of the top 30 thrombolysing hospitals as judged by their expected thrombolysis use in a standard 10K cohort of patients.
     * Get predicted thrombolysis decisions for all patients at the 30 benchmark hospitals.
     * Check similarity between local decisions and benchmark decisions.
     * Estimate thrombolysis use at each hospital if benchmark decisions made.
     * Save comparison of local and benchmark decisions.

 * *Predicting differences between local and benchmark decisions*:
-    * This experiment focuses on hospitals who would give thrombolysis to at least 50% more patients if the majority vote of 30 benchmark hospitals were applied.
-We build a model to predict those patients, out of patients who would be thrombolysed by the majority of the benchmark hospitals, who would *not* be thrombolysed at a local unit.
+    * We build a model to predict those patients, out of patients who would be thrombolysed by the majority of the benchmark hospitals, who would *not* be thrombolysed at the bottom 30 thrombolysing hospitals, as assessed by the predicted thrombolysis use in the 10k cohort set..
     * Of all those patients thrombolysed by benchmark decision, build an XGBoost model to predict which patients would *not* be thrombolysed at a local unit.
     * Get Shap values for predictions.
         * Check consistency of Shap values and XGBoost Importance across k-fold replications